enriminzo/DARE/README.md

 # DARE

 Implementation of:
-"DARE: development and validation of an attention based encoder for the analysis of diabetes routinely collected health-care data"
+"A Deep Attention-Based Encoder for the Prediction of Type 2 Diabetes Longitudinal Outcomes from Routinely Collected Health Care Data"

 Dare is a BERT base model that can be easily fine-tuned for various clinical prediction tasks, enabling a personalized approach to the treatment of T2DM and advancing precision medicine for diabetes management.
 Details of the model can be found in ...